-- · demand for our services and products; - our ability to attract visitors to our websites and convert those visitors into customers; - · our ability to retain customers and encourage repeat purchases; - business and consumer preferences for printed products and graphic design services; - · our ability to manage our production and fulfillment operations; - · currency fluctuations, which affect not only our revenues but also our costs; - the costs to produce our products and to provide our services; - · our pricing and marketing strategies and those of our competitors; - · improvements to the quality, cost and convenience of desktop printing; - costs of expanding or enhancing our technology or websites; and - · a significant increase in credits, beyond our estimated allowances, for customers who are not satisfied with our products.
+- · demand for our services and products; - our ability to attract visitors to our websites and convert those visitors into customers; - our ability to retain customers and encourage repeat purchases; - · business and consumer preferences for printed products and graphic design services; - our ability to manage our production and fulfillment operations; - · currency fluctuations, which affect not only our revenues but also our costs; - the costs to produce our products and to provide our services; - · our pricing and marketing strategies and those of our competitors; - · improvements to the quality, cost and convenience of desktop printing; - costs of expanding or enhancing our technology or websites; - · compensation expense and charges related to our share-based compensation practices; and - · a significant increase in credits, beyond our estimated allowances, for customers who are not satisfied with our products.

 We base our operating expense budgets on expected revenue trends.
-A portion of our expenses, such as office leases and various personnel costs, are fixed.
+A portion of our expenses, such as office leases and various personnel costs, are relatively fixed.
 We may be unable to adjust spending quickly enough to offset any unexpected revenue shortfall.
 Accordingly, any shortfall in revenue may cause significant variation in operating results in any quarter.